pihomeserver/Kupiki-Hotspot-Script/README.md

 - Execute the script using the following command :
 ` sudo chmod +x pihotspot.sh && sudo ./pihotspot.sh `

-A log file named `pihotspot.log` will be created in the folder `/var/log`
+A log file named `pihotspot.log` will be created in the folder `/var/log`.
+Open a new session on the Pi and run the following command `tail -f /var/log/pihotspot.log`

 Then
 =====